Brazil buys 100 million more doses of Pfizer's COVID-19 vaccine

-Healthcare & PharmaceuticalsBrazil buys 100 million more doses of Pfizer's COVID-19 vaccine

-Brazil's Health Ministry on Tuesday announced it had signed a deal for Pfizer (PFE.N) to deliver an additional 100 million doses of its COVID-19 vaccine, doubling the number of shots from the company.
+BRASILIA (Reuters) - Brazil’s Health Ministry on Tuesday announced it had signed a deal for Pfizer to deliver an additional 100 million doses of its COVID-19 vaccine, doubling the number of shots from the company.

 The additional shots will be delivered between September and December, the Health Ministry said in a statement.